AriFordsham/GHCWiki/working-conventions/bug-tracker.md

 - **cc**: we pay more attention to tickets with a long cc list, so add yourself to the cc list if you care about the ticket.
 Better still, add a comment to explain why you care.

 - **Owned by** says who is committed to taking the ticket forward.
-We typically leave this field blank until we actively start working on it, lest others feel unable to to work on a ticket because it is apparently owned, even though nothing is happening.
+We typically leave this field blank until we actively start working on it, lest others feel unable to work on a ticket because it is apparently owned, even though nothing is happening.

 ## Remilestoning tickets after a release